 - Mindful of the need to develop the range of services that we deliver to the people of Yeovil Town, and the need to ensure that additional funding is available to enable contributions to be made towards threatened services currently delivered in Yeovil Town, we have also included a total allocation of £49,300 in the New Initiatives budget.

-- Last year, we carried out a review of the use of this budget and agreed various amendments to the definition and procedure in the administration of the New Initiatives budget – including the use of an assessment sheet – to help Members consider the relative merits of each bid that comes forward and to demonstrate that there was community support for the proposal.
+- Following a review of the use of this budget, we agreed various amendments to the definition and procedure in the administration of the New Initiatives budget – including the use of an assessment sheet – to help Members consider the relative merits of each bid that comes forward and to demonstrate that there was community support for the proposal.

 - The Town Council has again agreed to use this fund to meet the cost of making a planned £4,000 contribution towards the ongoing provision of tourist information services in Yeovil Town, which were under threat, as well as any other threatened services that we wish to support.